 - For a big family size: Pour ¼ of the sauce into the bottom of a buttered standard gratin dish.
 Bake for 30-35 minutes.

-Any left over toffee sauce?
-Then pour on ice creams - it's wonderful on this chestnut ice cream.
+Any leftover sauce is great poured on ice creams - and bliss on chestnut ice cream.

-Moreover, they're so easy to freeze when removed from their silicone moulds and reheat when needed - making them so handy to serve stress-free for a dinner party later!
+The individual puddings are particularly easy to remove from their silicone moulds straight from the freezer and reheat when needed.
+As a result, the puddings are a handy make-ahead recipe to serve stress-free for a dinner party later.

 Equipment